Links for members

 Please note that the above rule does not prohibit the use of digital and other devices.
 It only prohibits the use if the device provides the contestant with an unfair advantage.
 The matter of what is considered to be an unfair advantage is also considered to be a leadership decision.

-This means that devices designed to aid accessibility, such as digital braille notebooks, may be used in place of the sheet normally provided.
+This means that devices designed to aid accessibility, such as digital braille notebooks, may be used in place of the sheet normally provided for evaluation.
 Any approach can be used provided it is clear and agreed to by all contestants.

 Log on to What?